Pricey Mistakes, Public Demands and Transparency Issues Color San Jose’s Google Negotiations

 Of course, the conversation isn’t just about Google, whose proposal would bring an estimated 20,000 new jobs and 2,500 new homes to the city center, but also the inevitable transformation that a project of its size would precipitate.

 If one thing is certain, San Jose Mayor Sam Liccardo insists, it’s that the city’s costly handouts to corporations are a thing of the past.
+(Well, except for multi-million dollar tax breaks for downtown high-rise developers).
 He says that goes for Amazon, too, which recently called on cities to compete for the online retailer’s second headquarters, which would come with a projected $5 billion of investment and 50,000 new jobs.

 “If we submit anything in response to Amazon’s request, it will not include tax breaks, subsidies or any public dollars,” the mayor says.
 “On the other hand, if there are any private property owners or developers that are interested in working together to make a pitch, the city is happy to facilitate that.
 But we’re not in the business of throwing taxpayer dollars at corporations.”